adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 date:   2019-08-27 10:00
 author: s-gbz
 categories: [Softwareentwicklung]
-tags: [Keras, TensorFlow, Flask, Docker, Deep Learning, Künstliche Intelligenz]
+tags: [Deep Learning, Künstliche Intelligenz, Keras, TensorFlow, Flask, Docker]
 ---
 Moving your Deep Learning models from the developers playground to a serious production stage can be a hard feat to accomplish.
 After endless research I'm most glad to serve you an easy to execute guide for deploying Keras models to production level.

-# Deployment: The struggle of the right tool
+# Plan of attack
-This article is written from personal experience.
-Some of you might relate to it:
-I had a hard time finding the right tool and proper guide how to deploy my Deep Learning model.

-## TensorFlow Serving
-As a beginner in the field of DataScience, TensorFlow Serving seemed like the obvious choice.
-The concept seemed robust, clean and most importantly, developed by Google.
-The only downside: I was using Keras on top of TensorFlow.
-Available guides for porting those models were limited.
-I had no idea how to apply the concept to _my_ needs, so I moved on.
+This article assumes you want to deploy your **Keras** model.
+Adapting it to other frameworks can be tiresome.
+We will avoid that and expand it otherwise.
+Here is what we're going to do:

+1. Prepare a **Flask** application in combination with **Gevent**.
+2. **Dockerize** it.
+3. Use **nginx** to setup a reverse proxy.

+I will proceed to shortly explain _how_ and why we will use Flask.
+Feel free to skip ahead if you're more interested to get started.

-## DeepLearning4J
+## Using Flask properly
-Most developers know their way around Java: It's easy to learn, versatile and get's the job done.
-The user application I wrote to collect data for the Deep Learning was based on it.
-So I tried porting the model from Keras to DeepLearning4J (a Java based Deep Learning framework).
-After much trial and error it too didn't work for me.

-## Flask: A single thread solution
-After some more research, Flask was the final choice:
-Flask is a [Web Server Gateway Interface](https://www.fullstackpython.com/wsgi-servers.html) or more simply: a lightweight web framework.
+Flask is a [Web Server Gateway Interface](https://www.fullstackpython.com/wsgi-servers.html) or more simply:
-- The single biggest advantage of it:
+A lightweight web framework.
-It's well documented, easy to set up and easy to use.
+It's well documented and easy to use, **but Flask is single threaded**.
-- The single biggest disadvantage of it:
-**Flask is single threaded -> Flask does not scale with rising request loads and hence is not production ready by default.**

-Allthough my project was not expected to generate millions, thousands (or even hundreds) of users at the time, I wanted to do things "properly".

-## Gevent: Make it concurrent
+It can handle only one request at a time.
+This creates a bottleneck in our application.

+### Making Flask scaleable
-Luckily I discovered [Gevent](http://www.gevent.org/index.html) - a coroutine-based concurrency library for Python.
+To resolve this bottleneck we use [Gevent](http://www.gevent.org/index.html) - a concurrency library that enables our application to handle parallel requests.
-Gevent contains structures that are implemented in C and is thus able to create separate handlers for incoming requests.
+(Because parts of Gevent are written in C).

-It's functionality is similiar to [Gunicorn](https://gunicorn.org).
+PS: It's functionality is similiar to [Gunicorn](https://gunicorn.org).
-One might as well consider using it instead.
+You might use Gunicorn as well if you prefer.
-To me Gevent just seemed easier to handle.
+This tutorial sticks to Gevent, because it's easier in my opinion.

 # Creating our Flask app
 We'll now proceed to building the app.